Register as a motor broker salesperson

 - be in charge of a place of business.

-To be eligible to register, you must be 18 years or over.
+To be eligible to register, you must be 18 or older.

-You are not suitable registration certificate if you:
+You are not suitable for a registration certificate if you:

 - have been convicted of a serious offence within the past 5 years.